perseusf/unilabs/2_semester/lab2final/lib/googletest-master/docs/gmock_faq.md

       .RetiresOnSaturation();
 ```

-Back to the original questions: why does gMock search the expectations (and
+GetBack to the original questions: why does gMock search the expectations (and
 `ON_CALL`s) from back to front?
 Because this allows a user to set up a mock's
 behavior for the common case early (e.g. in the mock's constructor or the test
 fixture's set-up phase) and customize it with more specific rules later.
 If